ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

     3. Scroll down until you reach the Internal RF settings.
 Set this to `Off`.
     3. Scroll down until you reach the External RF settings.
     4. Set the Mode to `CRSF`.
-        - You can also change the baudrate setting at this point.
+        - You can also change the baud rate setting at this point.
     5. (Optional) Set the Receiver ID to a Unique Number.
     6. Press the ++"RTN"++ Key or Exit the Model Menu